webpack/webpack.js.org/src/content/guides/getting-started.md

  }
 ```

 In this example, there are implicit dependencies between the `<script>` tags.
 Our `index.js` file depends on `lodash` being included in the page before it runs.
-This is because `index.js` never explicitly declared a need for `lodash`; it just assumes that the global variable `_` exists.
+This is because `index.js` never explicitly declared a need for `lodash`; it assumes that the global variable `_` exists.

 There are problems with managing JavaScript projects this way: